The Hidden Power of What We Give and Take

 Real exchange isn't about keeping score — it's about creating mutual benefit.
 Sometimes that means you give more than you get, trusting that the relationship will balance out over time.
 Other times it means walking away when the exchange no longer serves you.

 People also underestimate the power of small exchanges.
-Still, they focus on the big moments — job offers, marriage proposals, major purchases — while ignoring the daily micro-exchanges that actually build or erode relationships.
+Consider this: they focus on the big moments — job offers, marriage proposals, major purchases — while ignoring the daily micro-exchanges that actually build or erode relationships.
 A smile, a favor, a moment of attention — these seemingly small trades compound over time.

 Making Exchange Work for You